dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ## Log in and first time setup

-After you install and launch the Android Settings App when you launch it for the first time, you will be required to set and save the default values of the configuration.
+After a user install and launch the Android Settings App for the first time, the web app will require to set and save the default values of the configuration.
 This will apply default settings to all android devices connected to the instance.

 ![](resources/images/first-time-setup.png)

 > **Warning**
 >
-> In case the user doesn't have ALL authorities or permissions you won't be able to *save or update* the configuration, but the user will have view access once it's created.
+> Only users will 'ALL' authority are able to *save or update* the configuration, but any user will have view access once it's created.

 ![](resources/images/first-setup-no-authorities.png)